Tutorial: Analyze Facebook data by using Power BI Desktop

 The Power BI Desktop Power Query Editor opens in a new window and displays the data preview from the Power BI Facebook page.

 Select the created_time column.
-Note that it is currently a Text data type, denoted by an ABC icon in the column header.
-Right-click the header and select Split Column > By Delimiter in the dropdown, or select Split Column > By Delimiter under Transform in the Home tab of the ribbon.
+Notice that it's a Text data type, as denoted by an ABC icon in the column header.
+Right-click the header and select Split Column > By Delimiter in the drop-down list.
+Or, select Split Column > By Delimiter under the Transform group in the Home tab of the ribbon.

-In the Split column by delimiter dialog, select Custom from the dropdown, enter T (the character that starts the time part of the created_time values) in the input field, and select OK.
+In the Split Column by Delimiter dialog box, select Custom from the dropdown, enter T (the character that starts the time part of the created_time values) in the input field, and then select OK.

-The column splits into two columns that contain the strings before and after the T delimiter and are named created_time.1 and created_time.2, respectively.
-Note that Power BI has automatically detected and changed the data types to Date for the first column and Time for the second column, and formatted the date and time values to be more readable.
+The column splits into two columns that contain the strings before and after the T delimiter.
+The new columns are named created_time.1 and created_time.2, respectively.
+Power BI has automatically detected and changed the data types to Date for the first column and Time for the second column, and formatted the date and time values to be more readable.

 Expand the nested column

-Now that the date and time data are the way you want them, you'll expose comments data by expanding a nested column.
+Now that the date and time data are as you want them, you can expose comments data by expanding a nested column.

-Select the object_link column and then select the icon to open the Expand/Aggregate dialog.
+Select the icon at the top of the object_link column to open the Expand/Aggregate dialog box.
 Select connections, and then select OK.